JeremiahKaren/35percent.github.io/_posts/2017-09-12-nsp-spot-the-difference.md

 It has been consulting on this new policy since 2014 and the [first draft version](http://www.2.southwark.gov.uk/download/downloads/id/12867/new_southwark_plan_preferred_option_consultation_version_web) was published in October 2015.
 This first October 2015 draft stuck to the status-quo of the current local plan, the Core Strategy; it set down a number of red lines that developers must comply with and was relatively clear on affordable housing requirements.

-In June this year Southwark published its second and final version, before consideration by the cabinet.  ['amended preferred option' version](https://www.southwark.gov.uk/assets/attach/3658/NSP%20Full%20New%20and%20Revised%20Policies%20optimised.pdf)This dropped many of the safeguards surrounding affordable housing delivery contained in the first version, and has inserted a number of loopholes for developers to boot.
+In June this year Southwark published its second and final version, before consideration by the cabinet the   ['amended preferred option' version](https://www.southwark.gov.uk/assets/attach/3658/NSP%20Full%20New%20and%20Revised%20Policies%20optimised.pdf).
+This dropped many of the safeguards surrounding affordable housing delivery contained in the previous version, the [preferred option of Oct 2015](file:///C:/Users/grego/Downloads/New_Southwark_Plan_Preferred_Option__Consultation_version_web_.pdf), and has inserted a number of loopholes for developers to boot.

 In policy DM1 Affordable Homes the requirement to calculate affordable housing in terms of floorspace has been removed and the qualification 'subject to viability' added.
-This will further encourage developers   to [run ever-faster rings around the Council with their viability assessments](http://35percent.org/collated-viability-assessments/) and continue to calculate affordable housing using habitable rooms, exploiting the double counting loophole in the Council's existing affordable housing SPD[^1].
+This will further encourage developers to [run ever-faster rings around the Council with their viability assessments](http://35percent.org/collated-viability-assessments/) and continue to calculate affordable housing using habitable rooms and exploit the double counting loophole in the Council's affordable housing SPD[^1].

 ![](http://35percent.org/img/amendednsp.png)
 *Previous draft New Southwark Plan (left) - Latest final 'preffered option' (right)*

 The same section of the original draft policy contained further detail on the 35% policy as a 'minimum' requirement that it asserts as 'viable and deliverable'.
 It went on to require a 'full viability appraisal' in the event this cannot be achieved and vowed that the calculation methodology of any financial contribution accepted in lieu will ensure that there _"cannot be a financial advantage to the developer from not providing the affordable housing on site"_.
 The section also made reference to the Council's committment to build 9,500 new Council homes between 2018 and 2033.
 This entire section has been deleted from the final draft.
+The affordable housing contribution from developments with 10 units or fewer has been reworded dropping the requirement

 ![](http://35percent.org/img/nspahtarget.png)